Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The KAM and its Implementations

-\paragraph{Sub-Term Pointers and Data Pointers.} The \NaKAM is usually implemented using \emph{two} forms of pointers: \begin{varenumerate} \item \emph{Sub-term pointers}: the initial term $\tm_{0}$ provides the initial immutable code.
-The essential sub-term invariant mentioned above allows us to represent the terms $\tmtwo$ in every closure $(\tmtwo,\lenv)$ of every reachable state with a pointer to $\tm_{0}$ instead that with a copy of $\tmtwo$. \item \emph{Data (structure) pointers}: to ensure that the duplication of the environment $\lenv$ in transition $\tokamsea$ can be implemented efficiently (in time), environments are shared so that what is duplicated is just a pointer to an environment, and not the environment itself. \end{varenumerate} Both kinds of pointer shall draw our attention.
-Sub-term pointers can be crafted as to have size $\bigo{\log\size{\tm_{0}}}$.
+There is a big difference between sub-term and data pointers.
+As already mentioned, sub-term pointers can be crafted as to have size $\bigo{\log\size{\tm_{0}}}$.
 For the present discussion they are \emph{space-friendly}, because their size does not depend on the length of the run.
-Data pointers, on the other hand, are \emph{space-hostile}, because (as recalled above) the number of environments is bounded only by $\sizeb\run$, that is, \emph{time}.
+Data pointers, on the other hand, are \emph{space-hostile}, because (as recalled above) the number of environments is bounded only by $\sizeb\run$, that is, \emph{(abstract) time}.
 Data pointers have thus size $\bigo{\log{\sizeb\run}}$, entangling space with time, which is unreasonable for space.
-Since data pointers are hostile, we want them to be explicitly accounted for by the specification of the machine.
-Therefore, we consider the \NaKAM as being implemented with sub-term pointers but \emph{not} data pointers.
-This fact is expressed by the abstract implementation of the \NaKAM.
+In the next section we shall add garbage collection, which disentangles space from time, but data pointers shall still add a $\bigo{\log{E}}$ overhead, where $E$ is the number of environment entries, which is excessive for space reasonability.
+Therefore, we now remove data pointers altogether, turning to a \emph{flat} representation of environments (and stacks), as explained in the next paragraph.

+\paragraph{Sub-Term and Naive KAM} Summing up, as a reference we want a KAM adopting sub-term pointers but avoiding data pointers.
+Such a KAM can be presented in two ways.
+The first one is the \STKAM in \reffig{STKAM}, where the immutable code and sub-terms pointers are explicit, while environments are presented as in the \OutKAM, to suggest that they are flat rather than linked via data pointers.

+We shall however adopt a different presentation, for two reasons.
+Firstly, the \SpKAM of the next section needs further tweaks of the KAM (namely garbage collection and environment unchaining) and, to avoid a too heavy treatment, we prefer to hide sub-term pointers and the immutable code.
+We hope that the discussions of this section have clarified how these two points are managed.
+Secondly, as already mentioned, the \STKAM is still not detailed enough for unambiguous complexity analysis.
+Therefore, we rather revert to the \OutKAM \emph{but} we pair it with an abstract implementation specifying the cost of the involved components and transitions as intended for the \STKAM (with left sub-term addresses).
+The pair of the \OutKAM and the naive abstract implementation is referred to as the \emph{\NaKAM}, defined in \reffig{NaKAM}, the transition relation of which is noted $\tonakam$.